frdeso/adding-kernel-tracepoints/README.md

 ###Test
 This section discuss about the way that i am testing the trap tracepoint.

-This is short program will be use to test the different traps that can be trigered manualy.
+This is short program will be use to test the different traps that can be triggered manualy.

 ~~~sh
 /*